AudiTranscribe/AudiTranscribe-Documentation/tutorial/2-user-interface.md

 * A blue line can be seen on the spectrogram.
 This is the **playhead**, and shows where you are in the audio.
     * You can adjust the playhead by clicking on the progress meter on the bottom of the view.
 See the [#bottom-section](2-user-interface.md#bottom-section "mention").
+* The top-right corner shows the current memory use of AudiTranscribe.

 A helpful thing you can do is **click on the row of the note you want to play**.
 A sound at that frequency will be played.
 This is useful in providing a quick reference to what the frequency sounds.